shaniber/pathfinder_characters/Carobadanten.md

 		Special Attacks
 			Bleeding Touch (Sp)
 				..... .
 				As a melee touch attack, you can cause a living creature to take 1d6 points of damage per round.
 This effect persists for 6 rounds or until stopped with a DC 15 Heal check or any spell or effect that heals damage.
 You can use this ability 6 times per day.

 			Channel Positive Energy (Su)
-				..... ..
+				x.... ..
 				You can unleash a wave of positive energy.
 You must choose to deal 7d6 points of positive energy damage to undead creatures or to heal living creatures of 7d6 points of damage.
 Creatures that take damage from channeled energy receive a DC 20 Will save to halve the damage.
 You can use this ability 7 times per day.

 STATS